- Overview

 Itineraries are guidelines; variations in itinerary may occur to account for weather, road conditions, closures, etc. and to maximize your experience.

-Then, off we go, passing by Reykjavik, Iceland’s capital, en route to the stunning Hvalfjörõur Fjord and Borgarnes, an historic settlement.
+And just like that, this Icelandic adventure is a-go!
+After breakfast we head out for the day, saying goodbye to Reykjavik en route to the stunning Hvalfjörõur Fjord and Borgarnes, an historic settlement.
 We, of course, bird along the way, making time to stop for birds and scenery.
 Have your binoculars and cameras ready.
 We keep our eyes peeled for Redwing and White Wagtail, and along the coast we look for Lesser and Glaucous Black-backed Gulls and shorebirds.

-Iceland’s volcanic topography is impressive; even as we drive away from the airport, we work our way through immense lava fields, covered in brilliant mosses.
+Iceland’s volcanic topography is impressive; we work our way through immense lava fields, covered in brilliant mosses.
 We make our way to Snæfellsnes Peninsula on the far western side of the island, where we spend the next two nights.

 Accommodations at Hotel Langaholt (B,L,D)